Palm Springs Mid Century Home

 Do you love mid century design?
 After a recent trip to Palm Springs, I’m outlining some tips and tricks to get this vibe in your home.

 Palm Springs’ mid century homes were built with an outdoor focus, so the patio and pool are high lights.
 This was a pretty radical idea at the time.
 Back before air conditioning was prevalent, windows were placed up high near the ceiling, thus providing morning and evening light while keeping mid-day heat at bay.
 You can click here to know more.
-Every home is enclosed with decorative fencing using concrete blocks of differing shapes, patterns and colors.
+Every home is enclosed with decorative fencing by OnPoint Fencing using concrete blocks of differing shapes, patterns and colors.
 Besides providing privacy, these concrete walls don’t readily absorb heat and are robust enough to keep the desert sand from blowing into the yard.
 In addition, if you need hvac repairs like mini split ac installation, make sure to contact the experts for professional services.

-Design Pitfalls-
+Design Pitfalls

 There is a tendency for mid-century rooms to be terribly boring.
-There are a handful of iconic furniture pieces and they have been replicated at every price point.
-These are the pieces to avoid.
-What you want to search for are interesting colors, shapes and warm woods that exemplify this simple style while offering great design and function.
+There are a handful of iconic furniture pieces, and they have been replicated at every price point—these are the pieces to avoid.
+What you want to search for are interesting colors, shapes, and warm woods that exemplify this simple style while offering great design and function.

-Design Wins-
+Design Wins